 - The Coffee Bloom: Use freshly boiled coffee.
 The heat is what physically "blooms" the cocoa solids, resulting in a significantly darker, richer sponge.

-- The Frosting "Dam": Make the frosting border slightly higher than the filling.
-This prevents the strawberry center from leaking through the sides under the weight of the top layer.
+- The Frosting Dam: Make your piped frosting border slightly higher than the strawberry filling.
+This prevents the fruit center from leaking through the sides under the weight of the top layer.

 Sarah says